Proof (Intuition)

 The informal, intuitive sense of why a mathematical statement must be true — the "aha" that precedes and motivates a formal proof.

-Why is Proof (Intuition) important?
+What is the Proof (Intuition) formula?

 How Proof (Intuition) Connects to Other Ideas